The following professionals lent their expertise to this article:

 Leadership Excellence Scholarship

-This scholarship granted by the North Carolina chapter of the APTA recognizes PTA students who demonstrate leadership skills that have a momentous impact in one area.
-To meet criteria for eligibility, leadership excellence may be demonstrated through scholastic achievement and through leadership in a PTA program at the local, regional, national, or international levels.
+Sponsored by the North Carolina chapter of the APTA, this scholarship recognizes students who demonstrate leadership skills that have a momentous impact in one area.

 Amount: Varies